Skip to Recipe

 Amazingly Delicious Stuffed Grape Leaves Recipe

-No lie, you chose a dish that was a little difficult to prepare.
-It has to be said from the beginning…
+It’s no lie.
+You chose a dish that was a little difficult to prepare.
+It has to be said from the beginning.

 And also, you have to accept that this dish, which has a long preparation process, will run out in half an hour despite all efforts.